 Italian poet and ? illuminator, amongst several Italian poets to visit the English court in the 1490s.

 - Marginal decoration: Shepherds (1497), illumination, 26 × 19 cm (possibly trimmed in rebinding), Johannes Opicius (15th century).
 London: British Library, MS Cotton Vespasian B.iv, fol.
 14r.
 Ref.
 Whalgren-Smith (2000); Carlson (2002); Carley (2004: 46, pl.
 41); Anthony Rowland-Jones (pers. comm., 2005).
 Opicius presented this book to Henry VIII (1485-1509), probably at Christmas 1497, in the hope that Henry would ‘lend aid [to] a foundering’.
 This manuscript contains five short poems in Latin.
 The one starting on fol.
 14r is a pastoral poem.
 The foot of the page is decorated by a painting, unframed, to display an historiated initial ‘Q’, at the second of the manuscript’s strongly marked sections.
 The painting illustrates three groups of trees, symmetrically distributed across a grassy, rolling landscape, with livestock, as a backdrop before which a pair of rustics stand, turned towards one another, gesturing.
 These are Arcadian shepherds, one being a musician and the other crowned as a poet.
-From the text we can see that the poet is Lycoris and the recorder player Mopsus.
-The artist shows the latter’s instrument in such a way as to make sure it is recognized as a recorder – probably knowing of Henry VIII’s predilection for recorders.
+From the text we can see that the poet is Lycoris and the recorder player Mopsus, characters from Virgil’s Eclogues.
+The artist shows the latter’s instrument in such a way as to make sure it is recognized as a recorder – possiblyly knowing of Henry VIII’s predilection for recorders.
 So the beak and window/labium are shown sideways on to the line of finger holes, of which there are six plus paired little-finger holes near the bell – a little blurred.